exakat/php-dictionary/dictionary.rst

 __toString() is called when strict_type is not active.
 Otherwise, passing an object to a string parameter yields an error.

-__toString() is always called in concatenation, string interpolation,
+__toString() is always called in concatenation, and string interpolation.